digital-trails/digital-trails.org/src/post-invite.md

 Please open the message on your phone or tablet.

-The message will contain a secure link to:

-1. Install **Digital Trails** (if not already installed).
+Use the link in the message to install **Digital Trails** (if not already installed).

-2. Open the app to enroll in the study
+After installing Digital Trails open it, end use your email to enroll in your study.